Scientific Name

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
 It does not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
-Considered hardy to USDA zone 6.
-It tolerates temperature down to 14ºF (-10ºC).
+They are considered hardy to USDA zone 6.
+It tolerates temperatures down to 14ºF (-10ºC).
 Great as a border or accent plant.

 Origin